CPHDH/qc-underscores/readme.txt

 = Does this theme support any plugins? =

-GBC Underscores includes support for WooCommerce and for Infinite Scroll in Jetpack.
+QC Underscores includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==